 Who will guide us in planning our wedding?

 The priest will develop a strong pastoral relationship with you as individuals and as a couple.
-Together you will explore the dynamics of your relationship, and plan (in collaboration with the music director) the shape of your wedding service.
+Together you will explore the dynamics of your relationship, and plan (in collaboration with the Minister for Music) the shape of your wedding service.

-Shortly after your initial meeting with the priest, you will be contacted by your parish wedding consultant who will clarify the requirements for photographers, videographers, flowers, fees, and other details.
-The consultant leads a team of knowledgeable and dedicated parish volunteers who will help coordinate the many details of your wedding.
-The consultant will also be present at the rehearsal and on the day of the wedding.
+Shortly after your initial meeting with the priest, you will be contacted by your parish wedding liaison who will clarify the requirements for photographers, videographers, flowers, fees, and other details.
+The liaison is part of a team of knowledgeable and dedicated parish volunteers who will help coordinate the many details of your wedding.
+The liaison will also be present at the rehearsal and on the day of the wedding.

 What should we know about flowers for our wedding?